Quantum Mechanics in symmetry language

-\begin {abstract} We consider symmetry as a foundational concept in quantum mechanics and rewrite quantum mechanics and measurement axioms in this description.
-We argue that issues related to measurements and physical reality of states can be better understood in this view.
+\begin {abstract} Symmetry is a fundamental milestone of quantum physics and its applications such as quantum field theory of elementary particles and exotic states in condensed matter.
+However, symmetries are not explicitly involved in the definition of quantum mechanics axioms.
+Here we consider symmetry as a foundational concept and reformulate quantum mechanics and measurement axioms based on abstraction of physical entities by their symmetries.
+We argue that issues related to measurements and physical reality of states can be better understood in this description.
 In particular, the abstract concept of symmetry provides a basis-independent definition for observables.
-Moreover, we show that the apparent projection/collapse of the state as the final step of measurement or decoherence is the result of breaking of symmetries.
-This phenomenon is comparable with a phase transition by spontaneous symmetry breaking, and makes the process of decoherence and classicality a natural fate of complex systems consisting of many interacting subsystems.
-Additionally, we demonstrate that the property of state space as a vector space representing symmetries is more fundamental than being an abstract Hilbert space, and its $L2$ integrability can be obtained from the imposed condition of being a representation of a symmetry group and general properties of probability distributions. \end {abstract}
+Moreover, we show that the apparent projection/collapse of quantum state as the final outcome of a measurement or decoherence is the result of breaking of symmetries.
+This phenomenon is comparable with a phase transition due to spontaneous symmetry breaking and makes the process of decoherence and classicality a natural fate of complex systems consisting of many interacting subsystems.
+Additionally, we demonstrate that the property of state space as a vector space representing symmetries is more fundamental than being an abstract Hilbert space, and its $L2$ integrability can be obtained from the imposed condition of being a representation of a symmetry group and general properties of probability distributions.
+This new description along with a recent proposal about the necessity of gravity for consistency and completeness of quantum mechanics may facilitate construction of a new model for quantum gravity, fundamentally different from previous candidates.
+As a first result of this approach we advocate an explanation for 3D perception of real space. \end {abstract}